chriskrycho/v5.chriskrycho.com/site/pages/cv.md

 ## About Me

-I am an experienced software engineer focused on web <abbr title="user interface">UI</abbr>, typography, functional programming—and ethics.
-Besides my varied full-stack web development experience, I bring to the table half a decade of experience in systems-level programming (including avionics software and computational physics models), an [undergraduate degree in physics](#undergrad), a [master’s degree in theology](#masters), and a passion for building the *right things* in the *right way*.
+I am senior software engineering leader, lately focused on programming language adoption, web framework development, and developer productivity and experience.
+Other long-running professional interests include <abbr title="user interface">UI</abbr>, typography, functional programming, and ethical software development.

+Besides my developer experience engineering experience, I have a long history with full-stack web development as well as half a decade of systems-level programming (including avionics software and computational physics models), an [undergraduate degree in physics](#undergrad), a [master’s degree in theology](#masters), and a passion for building the *right things* in the *right way*.

 Building the *right things* means I am not interested in startups whose vision consists of either "tear down an existing industry" or "applying software will solve all our problems."
 I would much rather work for a company with both a vision for how its product improves human lives and a recognition of the limits of technology.
-Tech is not a panacea for human ills and too often simply reinforces the worst of our existing failings. **Ethics is foundational for good software engineering.**
+Tech is not a panacea for human ills and too often simply reinforces the worst of our existing failings.

-Building things the *right way* means I am not interested in slapdash product development and rushed delivery on the one hand, or infinite delays in pursuit of a perfect implementation on the other.
-Instead, I want both to get a piece of software live and also to improve it continuously after launch. **Shipping is a feature—and so is excellence.**
+Building things the *right way* means I am not interested in slapdash product development and rushed delivery.
+Software development as a business field consistently underinvests in product quality and maintainability.
+It is the responsibility of engineers to raise that bar.

 ### Education

 <a name=masters></a>I earned a **Master of Divinity** with honors from **Southeastern Baptist Theological Seminary** in **May 2017**, after 4½ years simultaneously pursuing the degree and working as a software developer.
 I am not a pastor by profession, but I care deeply about the ethical, social and, yes, spiritual implications of the software I build.

 <a name=undergrad></a>I graduated *magna cum laude* with a **Bachelor of Science in Physics** from **The University of Oklahoma** in **May 2009**, having been a regular departmental award winner.
-My senior thesis, a project in computational neurophysics (in Fortran 90!), led me into programming—but I admit I still miss doing physics and math on a regular basis.
+My senior thesis, a project in computational neurophysics (in Fortran 90!), led me into programming—but/and I still miss doing physics and math on a regular basis.

 ## My Work